It's been a long, winding road to get here.

-Because our main focus is reducing suffering.
+Because our main focus is on reducing suffering.

 Whatever works towards that end deserves equal time.

-Same is true for our review of Siberian Rhubarb for perimenopause here.
+The same is true for our review of Siberian Rhubarb for perimenopause here.

 We've suffered personally from a brutal perimenopause so we know how helpless that can be.

 Be well.
 Be informed.
 Be empowered!

 Always work with a doctor or naturopath with any supplement!

 The information provided here is not intended to treat an illness or substitute for professional medical advice, diagnosis, or treatment from a qualified healthcare provider.